Why the Vagus Nerve and Your Mattress Should Be Best Friends

 1. Deep Breathing

 Slow breathing tells your body everything is safe.
 Try breathing in for 4 seconds, holding for 4, and out for 6.
-Repeat for a few minutes before sleep.

 2. Singing or Humming